The Brauer group of the moduli stack of elliptic curves: Introduction

 \begin{theorem} Let $S$ be a regular noetherian scheme and $p\geq 5$ prime.
 Assume that $S[\frac1{2p}] = S_{\ZZf{2p}}$ is dense in $S$ and that $\Mscr_S \to S$ has a section.
 Then, the natural map $_p\Br'(S)\rightarrow{_p\Br'(\Mscr_{S})}$ is an isomorphism. \end{theorem}

 Here, $\Br'(\Mscr_S)$ denotes the cohomological Brauer group, which agrees with $\Br(\Mscr_S)$ whenever $S$ is affine and at least one prime is invertible on $S$.

 Let us now explain how to compute the $2$- and $3$-primary torsion in the example of $\Br(\Mscr_{\ZZf{2}})$.
 We use the $S_3$-Galois cover $\Mscr(2)\rightarrow\Mscr_{\ZZf{2}}$, where $\Mscr(2)$ is the moduli stack of elliptic curves with full (naive) level $2$-structure.
-The descent spectral sequence reduces the problem of computing $\Br(\Mscr_{\ZZf{2}})$ to understanding the low-degree $\Gm$-cohomology of $\Mscr(2)$ \emph{together} with the action of $S_3$ on these cohomology groups and to the computation of differentials.
+The Leray--Serre spectral sequence reduces the problem of computing $\Br(\Mscr_{\ZZf{2}})$ to understanding the low-degree $\Gm$-cohomology of $\Mscr(2)$ \emph{together} with the action of $S_3$ on these cohomology groups and to the computation of differentials.

 To understand the groups themselves, it is sufficient to use the fact that $\Mscr(2)\iso\B C_{2,X}$, the classifying stack of cyclic $C_2$-covers over $X$, where $X$ is the parameter space of Legendre curves.
-Explicitly, $X$ is the arithmetic surface and the universal Legendre curve over $X$ is defined by the equation The Brauer group of $\B C_{2,X}$ can be described using a descent spectral sequence as well, but this description is not $S_3$-equivariant, which causes some complications, and we have to use the $S_3$-equivariant map from $\Mscr(2)$ to $X$, its coarse moduli space, to get full control.
+Explicitly, $X$ is the arithmetic surface and the universal Legendre curve over $X$ is defined by the equation

+The Brauer group of $\B C_{2,X}$ can be described using a Leray--Serre spectral sequence as well, but this description is not $S_3$-equivariant, which causes some complications, and we have to use the $S_3$-equivariant map from $\Mscr(2)$ to $X$, its coarse moduli space, to get full control.
 Knowledge about the Brauer group of $X$ leads for the $3$-primary torsion to the following conclusion.

 \begin{theorem} Let $S$ be a regular noetherian scheme.
-If $6$ is a unit in $S$, then there is an exact sequence which is non-canonically split. \end{theorem}
+If $6$ is a unit on $S$, then there is an exact sequence which is non-canonically split. \end{theorem}

 There is a unique cubic Galois extension of $\QQ$ which is ramified at most at $(2)$ and $(3)$, namely $\QQ(\zeta_9+\overline{\zeta}_9)$.
 This shows that the cokernel of $\Br(\ZZf{6})\hookrightarrow\Br(\Mscr_{\ZZf{6}})$ is $\ZZ/3$.
 The proof that this extra class does not extend to $\Mscr_{\ZZf{2}}$, which is similar to the strategy discussed below for the $2$-torsion, uses the computation of cubic Hilbert symbols at the prime $3$.
 Putting these ingredients together, we conclude that $\Br(\Mscr_{\ZZf{2}})$ is a $2$-group, and further computations first over $\ZZ[\tfrac12,i]$ and then over $\ZZf{2}$ let us deduce the structure in Theorem~\ref{thm:intromain}(4).
 The corresponding general results on $2$-torsion are contained in Proposition \ref{prop:mi} and Theorem \ref{thm:brm}.
 They are somewhat more complicated to state so we omit them from this introduction.